-- New signage throughout the building will be posted to assist with social distancing and as a reminder of safe hygiene practices.
+- Signage throughout the building will be posted to assist with social distancing and as a reminder of safe hygiene practices.

-- Middle school teachers and students will sanitize seating areas each time they need to switch classes.
+- Middle school teachers and students will sanitize seating areas regularly..

 - Elementary teachers will sanitize tables, desks, and toys, etc. throughout the day.

 MGCS will require the use of face coverings for all students Pre-K through 8th grade.

 - Face coverings must be a minimum of 3-ply material and may not contain a one-way valve.
 Students may choose their own style, but they should fit comfortably and cover both the mouth and nose.
 Coverings may have patterns/prints as long as the pattern or print does not contain offensive or divisive words, messages or pictures.
 The administration will determine the appropriateness of any questionable masks.

 - Neck gaiter/scarf-style masks are often made of synthetic stretchy materials and will not be allowed.
 This material is often thin for improved breathability, which means it has a decreased ability to filter respiratory droplets and therefore not considered by MGCS to be an approved style mask.

 - Requests for face covering exemptions may be made for medical reasons and must be submitted in writing to the school nurse and accompanied by a note from your child’s pediatrician or primary care physician.

 - MGCS teachers will be permitted to wear face shields while actively instructing in order to allow students to see facial expressions and to hear pronunciation.
 Face coverings will be required at all other times.